8 Ways to Succeed With Facebook Live StreamingScott Van Camp 01.29.2019

 We're LIVE with a market update from Tom Keene: Here are the most important charts of the day http://bloom.bg/2gZFiwV

 Posted by Bloomberg on Wednesday, December 21, 2016

 5. Drive Traffic to Your Site

 By giving viewers calls-to-action during the live broadcast, like mentioning blog posts, videos or other content, you can draw large numbers of people to your website.
-Use short URLs so viewers can easily remember them.
-You can only post them on the video after the broadcast.
+Even though the content will still be there later, you’re creating a sense of urgency by mentioning it during a live video.
+People may feel like the need to check it out right now.
+Improve conversions by using Bit.ly or a similar URL shortener to make memorable URLs since you likely won’t be able to post them on the video until after the broadcast.

-Utilizing its formidable arsenal of interactive tools, Facebook Live allows viewers to ask questions easily, react to live content and share on their own feeds.
-A study by quintly found that native Facebook videos (including Live) drove an average 1,055% higher share rate than YouTube videos.
-This interaction not only works with consumer brands, but with B2B brands as well.
+Utilizing its formidable arsenal of interactive tools, Facebook Live allows viewers to ask questions or leave comments.
+As the presenter, you can see and respond to these comments or questions in real time, creating a truly interactive experience for viewers.
+That interaction translates to better engagement.
 Juniper Networks saw a 500% increase in link clicks year over year and a 200-300% increase in engagements after launching their Facebook Live program.

 Public cloud, private cloud, hybrid cloud, multi-cloud.
 We’re discussing the future of the cloud with Juniper’s own Scott Sneddon in today’s Facebook Live session at 10AM PST!
 Join us and share your questions and comments below!